Activating WordPress Maintenance Mode with WP-CLI

 Using maintenance mode comes with a variety of advantages:

-• Improved user experience: Maintenance mode prevents visitors from encountering errors, broken pages, or incomplete content while you’re working on the site.
+• Maintenance mode prevents visitors from encountering errors, broken pages, or incomplete content while you’re working on the site.

-• Reduced server load: Temporarily taking your site offline can help reduce the load on your server during resource-intensive tasks, such as updates or migrations.
+• Temporarily taking your site offline can help reduce the load on your server during resource-intensive tasks, such as updates or migrations.

-• Enhanced security: Activating maintenance mode limits the site’s exposure to potential threats while you address security vulnerabilities or perform other sensitive tasks.
+• Activating maintenance mode limits the site’s exposure to potential threats while you address security vulnerabilities or perform other sensitive tasks.

-• Streamlined workflow: Maintenance mode allows you to work on your site without worrying about the impact of your changes on live visitors, helping you focus on the task at hand.
+• Maintenance mode allows you to work on your site without worrying about the impact of your changes on live visitors, helping you focus on the task at hand.

 What is WP-CLI?